For chef Kim Rock-hun, gimbap is the perfect meal for the times.

 With the finest ingredients, playful flavors and creative presentation, gimbap could introduce a whole new fine-dining experience, Kim stressed.

-The chef’s faith in gimbap comes from his experience in the late 1990s working at famous Japanese restaurants in the UK and the US.
+The chef’s faith in gimbap comes from his experience in the late 1990s working at famous Japanese restaurants in the UK and Japan.
 At the time, sushi was having a big moment in the global culinary scene.

 Kim, then an electronic engineering major at a university, was a world traveler on an extremely tight budget.
 He somehow got a job at a Japanese restaurant in downtown London, despite having no professional cooking experience.